 Memora

 Memora retrieves claims, not notes - atomic facts with source-span pointers, validity windows, and privacy bands.
-Every LLM citation is architecturally validated against your markdown.
-Hallucinations are caught structurally, not by trust.
+When the model answers, Memora re-reads the verbatim source span behind every citation and recomputes its blake3 hash; citations the source doesn't contain are rejected before the answer reaches you.
+Hallucinated citations are caught structurally, not by trust.

 → See the architecture in motion